memphis-iis/mofacts/mofacts/private/roles/README.md

 teachers.json from this directory.
 Any usernames in the array in one of those files will be added to the corresponding roles.

-NOTE that currently no one will be removed from a role via this logic.
+_Note_ that currently no one will be removed from a role via this logic.

 Roles Overview
 ----------------------